rdhox/rdhox.io/content/posts/serverless-graphql-api-aws-apollo2.md

 And our item has now a _country_ attribute.

-Ok I let you find how we can delete this user, you should have the logic now!
+Ok I let you find out how we can delete this user, you should have the logic now!

 This method of building an API is not the best.
 Why?
 Because there is no communication between our graphQL schemas where we define our types and the functions where we interact with our tables.
 You always have to be careful about what you are doing with the data and what graphQL can do with it.
-Fortunately there is something call AWS AppSync that gonna make our job easier, and I plan to write about it soon!
+Fortunately, there is something call AWS AppSync that is going to make our job easier, and I plan to write about it soon!